jitsi/handbook/docs/dev-guide/flutter-sdk.md

     - `isOpen` : true if the chat dialog is open, false otherwise.

 12. #### participantsInfoRetrieved(String participantsInfo)
-    Called when `retrieveParticipantsInfo` action is called
+    Called when the `retrieveParticipantsInfo` action is called

-    - `participantsInfo` : a list of participants information as a string.
+    - `participantsInfo` : a list of participants' information as a string.

 13. #### readyToClose()
     Called when the SDK is ready to be closed.
 No meeting is happening at this point.